-Master Navigators of Polynesia

-Being Pwo

-JEFF EVANS

-This book features interviews with 10 master navigators who trained under Mau Piailug (1932-2010), the legendary teacher of traditional, non-instrument wayfinding methods for open-ocean voyaging across the Pacific.
+Reawakened Traditional navigators of Te Moana-nui-a-Kiwa JEFF EVANS This book features interviews with 10 master navigators who trained under Mau Piailug (1932-2010), the legendary teacher of traditional, non-instrument wayfinding methods for open-ocean voyaging across the Pacific.
 They were given the status of master navigator by Mau through the Pwo ceremony, and went on to become an integral part of the renaissance of knowledge and traditions around voyaging.
 Their stories are intertwined with the movement that proved that the exploration and settlement of the eastern Pacific was deliberate, and one of the greatest feats of navigation in human history.
 JEFF EVANS is a writer and photographer based in Auckland.
-He has written several books relating to waka, including $Ng\bar{a}$ Waka o Neherā, Polynesian Navigation and the Discovery of New Zealand and Waka Taua: The Maori War Canoe.
+He has written several books relating to waka, including Ngā Waka o Neherā, Polynesian Navigation and the Discovery of New Zealand and Waka Taua: The Maori War Canoe.
 His most recent book was Heke-nukumai-nga-iwi Busby: Not Here by Chance (Huia, 2015).